 Food trucks can be a fun addition to your school parent group’s family event.
 Here are some details to think about before hiring one.

 Reservations: Many cities have services that help people find food trucks and make reservations.
-Look on Roaming Hunger or Food Trucks In to see if they serve your city, or do an internet search for “(your town) food trucks.”
+Look on Roaming Hunger, Food Trucks In, or wheresthefoodtruck.com to see if they serve your city, or do an internet search for “(your town) food trucks.”

 Contracts: Read the terms carefully and don’t be afraid to negotiate.
-A food truck operator may ask you to put down a deposit or guarantee minimum food sales.
-You may be able to arrange for a portion of sales to be given back to your parent group.
+A food truck operator might ask you to put down a deposit or guarantee minimum food sales.
+You might be able to arrange for a portion of sales to be given back to your parent group.